Yo-Yo Ma let his cello do the talking.

 Hill turned to the audience for questions; one attendee asked for Ma’s thoughts on French philosopher Louis Althusser’s theory that the economic sphere dominates society.

-“No discipline — that I know of — can discredit everything in the universe,” Ma said in a humorous, thick French accent.
+“No discipline — that I know of — can describe everything in the universe,” Ma said in a humorous, thick French accent.

 Finally, a mother of four young musicians asked Ma how to keep her children interested in music.